resistics/resistics/docs/source/advanced.rst

 Pre-processing
 ~~~~~~~~~~~~~~
 There are several use cases requiring pre-processing of time series data.
 Common ones include scaling of channel data, resampling of time series data, interpolating time data on to the second and others.
-In the project environment, these are managed by the :meth:`~resistics.project.projectTime.preProcess` method of the :mod:`~resistics.project.projectTime` module.
+In the project environment, these are managed by the :meth:`~resistics.project.time.preProcess` method of the :mod:`~resistics.project.time` module.

 .. toctree::
     :maxdepth: 2